devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 #### Process 1 - Word embedding to Query, Key and Value

 There are three key parameters introduced in this concept.
 Query, Key and Value.
+To avoid confusion, I will use Q, K and V to reference them.

-These values are calculated from the word embedding.
+These vectors are calculated from the word embedding.
 Another way to understand this process is the input embedding is translated to three different versions of itself.
-From embedding space to query, key and value space.
+From embedding space to Q, K and V space.

 This is done by projecting the input to three different set of weights, i.e. Query weight, Key weight and Value weight.
-All weights act as medium conversion which are trainable.
+All weights act as a projection medium which are trainable.

+Each word in the sequence will have their own query, key and value.

 ![query, key and value process]()